First Nation Housing

 Ministerial Loan Guarantees:

-The Crown ownership of First Nations lands can create difficulties for community members who need to obtain financing for housing construction or mortgages.
-That is why Ministerial Loan Guarantees (MLG) are a requirement to secure most on-reserve housing loans.
+The Crown ownership of First Nations lands can create difficulties for community members who need to obtain a mortgage to purchase an existing house or financing to fund the construction of a new one.
+To address this problem, the Government of Canada instituted Ministerial Loan Guarantees (MLGs) to help First Nation residents to secure on-reserve housing loans.
 AANDC has had the authority to provide MLGs to First Nations since 1966.
-MLGs can be used to secure loans for the purpose of construction, acquisition, or renovation of on-reserve housing projects.
+MLGs can be used to secure loans for the purpose of construction, acquisition, or renovation of on-reserve housing. $1.8 billion in guarantee authority is currently issued to support First Nations in accessing loans for home ownership and social housing.

 Have an idea or example of a housing success story in a First Nation community?
 Submit your comments below or via email.